thalesfm/racket-analyzer/README.md

-# Static analyzer for Scheme
+# Static analyzer for Racket

+A work-in-progress static analysis library for Racket based on abstract interpretation.

 ## Testing

-To run all unit tests do:
+The following command will run all unit tests (requires that `raco` is installed):

 ```sh
 > raco test ./tests